There is an old saying that is relevant here: ‘different horses for different courses’.

 - The selling in process can be very complicated and long winded

-- Multiples require greater servicing than agents can often provide
+- Multiples require greater servicing than sales agents can often provide

-- Multiples require discounts and trading terms that agents are usually not empowered to offer
+- Multiples require discounts and trading terms that sales agents are usually not empowered to offer

-The kind of deals demanded by larger customers would generally not allow you to pay the agent the full commission rate.
+Also the kind of discounts demanded by larger customers would generally not allow you to pay the sales agent the full commission rate.
 If sales agents do have strong connections with multiples, you can negotiate commission rates with them specifically.

 You should draw up an exclusions list of all such accounts and issue this to the sales agents (possible within the agency agreement).

 On the flip side, you cannot really ask reps to do the job of a sales agent.
 This is why companies seek sales agents in the first place: it is usually simply not economically viable for reps to call on the smallest customers.
 They may travel 100 miles and spend a whole day visiting a single customer who may (or may not) place a small order.
 The sales agent can make this viable because: